fmerg/pymerkle/docs/proofs.rst

 Instead of feeding a proof at construction, one can alternately reconfigure the verifier by means of the `MerkleVerifier.update`_ method.
-This allows to use the same machine for successive verification of multiple proofs:
+This allows to use the same engine for successive verification of multiple proofs:

 .. code-block:: python